How to handle a roadside emergency.

 Get off the Road:

-- Avoid stopping your vehicle in a traffic or dangerous place that are hard to see such as blind curve, bridges, narrow roads or the crest of a hill.
+• Avoid stopping your vehicle in traffic or dangerous place that is hard to see such as blind curve, bridges, narrow roads or the crest of a hill.

 Display a distress signal: